dreal/interpolants/prototype/README.md

 * compute the interpolant incrementally (if we want to process large proofs)

+    - event based parser for on-the-fly processing: scala combinator parsers are pretty damn slow...

+    - simplification/merging of boxes (re-tiling)

     - avoid conversion to Split

-    - process the proof on the fly as much as possible, e.g, once a branch of a split is processed it can be thrown away

     - increase the stack space or use a dedicated stack to avoid overflow